Skip to main content

 transport_protocol = 'ssh'

-Target Mode supports the following SSH connection properties in a credentials file:
+Target Mode supports the following SSH connection parameters in a credentials file.

 host